sedovalx/cassandra-service-generator/README.md

 * https://docs.datastax.com/en/developer/java-driver/2.1/java-driver/reference/objectMappingApi.html

-## Installation
+## Build configuration

-I use the library in a production code but the api is still subject of change so no release yet.
 The artifacts can be found in the Bintray repository.
 The configuration is below:

 ``` xml
 <?xml version="1.0" encoding="UTF-8" ?>